Best Practices for Email Deliverability

 • Use Frequency capping to limit the emails sent per user per day/week.

-• Sending too frequently results in user fatigue which increases spam complaints and unsubscribed.
+• Sending too frequently results in user fatigue, which increases spam complaints and unsubscribes.

 • Maintain steady sending patterns to ensure IP and domain remain warmed up.